DayByDayBy/lateAgain/dev_diary.md

 It's a solid app now.
 Not revolutionary, but functional and secure.
 The big wins were fixing the security issues and getting the tests working.
 The rest is polish.

 If you're looking at this project, focus on the technical implementation rather than the narrative.
 The code is what matters.

+## Second Review - August 31, 2025

+Significant progress has been made since the last review.
+The development team has addressed many of the critical issues that were identified.

+### Key Improvements:
+*   **Security:** The email service has been moved to a backend, which is a major improvement.
+The introduction of user roles and profiles is a good first step towards proper authorization.
+*   **Validation:** The new `validationUtils.ts` file provides a solid foundation for input validation and sanitization.
+*   **Accessibility:** The application is now more accessible, with better support for screen readers.
+*   **New Features:** The "Useful Info" screen is a valuable addition to the application.

+### Remaining Issues:
+*   **Backend Implementation:** While the frontend is now calling a backend for email, the backend itself is not yet implemented.
+This is a critical next step.
+*   **RLS:** While user roles are now in place, it's not clear if Row-Level Security has been fully implemented in Supabase.
+*   **Loading and Error States:** The application is still missing loading indicators and proper error handling in some places.

+Overall, the project is moving in the right direction.
+The team has shown a commitment to improving the quality and security of the application.
+The next step is to focus on building out the backend and fully implementing the security measures that have been started.